 Features

 Modern rain jackets offer a variety of features to help increase water protection and breathability and facilitate a more customized fit.
 Hoods are non-negotiable for those who want to stay dry during inclement weather.
-Manufacturers are even making hoods large enough to be worn beneath a helmet when necessary.
+Manufacturers are even making hoods large enough to be worn over a helmet when necessary.
 They also make minimalist designs for those who are just after an “in case of emergency” jacket and don't mind a hood that sits close to the head.
-For those interested in maximizing breathability, we recommend selecting designs that feature vents below the armpit, allowing the jacket to offload body heat while remaining somewhat protected below the arm.
-Finally, features like drawcords, wrist cuffs, toggles, and internal pockets can be important considerations for those who are after a more customized fit during heavy rainfall.
+For those interested in maximizing breathability, we recommend selecting designs that feature armpit vents, allowing the jacket to offload body heat while remaining somewhat protected below the arm.
+Finally, features like drawcords, wrist cuffs, toggles, and internal pockets can be important considerations for those seeking a more customized fit during heavy rainfall.

 From hoods to vents, it is important to consider which design features are important to you before purchasing a rain jacket for an upcoming adventure.